 Do you want to invest in the “largest privacy coin on the market?”
-Before jumping straight into learning “how to buy Monero” and “where to buy Monero,” you may want to know a bit more about this cryptocurrency.
+Before jumping straight into learning how and where to buy Monero, you may want to know a bit more about this cryptocurrency.

 With so much information (and misinformation) on the internet these days, it is easy to find hundreds of Redditors and bloggers who will declare, “this cryptocurrency is going to the moon.
 If you want to get rich, then buy now!”
 You have likely seen similar posts.
 Without an understanding of the cryptocurrency itself, however, alongside some trading techniques to help verify outlandish predictions, you’ll never really know who to believe.
 Of course, some of them will be right, so let’s vault into the world of Monero!

 Monero launched in 2014, and it quickly rose to fame within the crypto market as a privacy-centric coin.
 The philosophy is simple.
 Monero believes that everyone should be able to send and receive money anonymously without being tracked by a central body.
 It’s one step further down the path to decentralization that Bitcoin initially carved out.
 Bear in mind that users’ identities are not immediately visible through their Bitcoin transactions, as there are no names attached to digital wallets, but they can be.
 Bitcoin suffered a lot of negative press when it was seen that criminals were using it to transfer money between themselves.
 By making their currency more “fungible” (the coins used are indistinguishable from one another) and hiding transactions and wallet addresses, it became impossible to prove any illegal activity was taking place.